 The Painful, Clicking Knee Joint

-Knee injuries can be quite frustrating when trying to return to sport or activity.
+At least 25% of us will experience knee pain at some point in our life.
+It can happen to us at any age, any time and with no direct mechanism of injury.
+For this reason, knee injuries can be quite frustrating when trying to return to sport or activity.
 Sharp, dull, aching and all of the above!
 They seem to linger and always let us know during activity “HEY!
 I’m still here”.
 But is it really the knee that is the source of the issue?
+Or do we need to investigate elsewhere?

 First, I think it is important that we understand the joints in our body like to alternate between mobility and stability.
 When we look at how the knee moves in relation to the hip and ankle, we start to see that the knee is quite a stable joint in comparison to the others being more mobile.
 This by no means is me saying some joints are just mobile OR stable all joints need a balance of both, but we find some tend to favor one side of the spectrum.